guylyons/guy-hugo/content/posts/2018/exec-path-in-emacs.md

 Place the above in your init.el file.

-For my personal workflow and habits, this allows me to minmize window hopping, and keep more of my work in Emacs, which is always a good thing.
+For my personal workflow and habits, this allows me to minimize window hopping, and keep more of my work in Emacs, which is always a good thing.

 ### Resources